-On July 17, 2014 65 a Russian-produced Buk surface-to-air missile (SAM) hit a Malaysian airliner which several hours earlier took off at the Dutch national airport Schiphol, resulting in 298 dead.
-The Buk is in the inventories of Russia, Ukraine (produced by Ukroboronservice66) and the Donetsk People's Republic Ukrainian insurgency, and a number of other countries.
-The Buk-missile is produced by Almaz-Antey - number eleven on the defence company top-100 - and a number of subcontractors67.
+On July 17, 201465 a Russian-produced Buk surface-to-air missile (SAM) hit a Malaysian airliner which hours earlier had taken off at the Dutch national airport Schiphol.
+298 people died.
+The Buk can be found in the army inventories of Russia, Ukraine (produced by Ukroboron service66) and the Donetsk People's Republic Ukrainian insurgency, and a number of other countries.
+The Buk-missile is produced by Almaz-Antey - number eleven on the defence company top 100 - as well as by a number of subcontractors67.

-A few days after the downing, Dutch newspaper De Volkskrant published an article about the presence of the supplier of the missile at the Zuidas, the money belt of Amsterdam.
+A few days after the missile downing of the aircraft, Dutch newspaper De Volkskrant published68 an article about the presence of the supplier of the missile in the Zuidas, the money belt of Amsterdam.
 "Alliance Rostec Auto BV (...) is the top of the Christmas tree in the Netherlands of a number of companies shuffling with money to pay as little taxes as possible in the Netherlands.
-Several constructions are used to link it to Rostec (a company which promotes Russian exports) and Rosoboronexport, the Russian arms producers, exporting annually 10 billions worth of arms and 100 percent owned by Rostec."
-The Volkskrant based its findings on a blog published on the site 925.
-It was the start of a series of blogs by 925 on Russian (defence) companies listed in the Netherlands.
+Several constructions are used to link it to Rostec (a company which promotes Russian exports) and Rosoboronexport, the Russian arms producers, exporting annually \$10 billions worth of arms and 100 per cent owned by Rostec."
+The Volkskrant based its findings on a blog published on the site 925.69 It was the start of a series of blogs by 925 on Russian (defence) companies listed in the Netherlands.70

 Rostec is a "Russian government corporation established in 2007 to promote design, manufacture and exports of high-tech manufacturing products for civilian and military use.
 The corporation comprises 663 companies and organizations, currently clustered under 12 holding companies in the defence industry sector, and five companies in civilian manufacturing sectors.
 Rostechnologii subsidiaries lie in 60 Russian regions, shipping their products to the markets of more than 70 countries around the world.
 Sergey V. Chemezov is the CEO (General Director) of the corporation.
-Rostechnologii generated RUB 1.55 billion in net earnings in 2011, paying RUB 100 billion in federal, regional and local taxes."
-Among Rostec's daughters are major arms suppliers, such as Russian Helicopters, the United Engine Corporation and Concern Radio-Electronic Technologies (KRET).
+Rostechnologii generated RUB 1.55 billion in net earnings in 2011, paying RUB 100 billion in federal, regional and local taxes."71 Among Rostec's daughter companies are major arms suppliers, such as Russian Helicopters, the United Engine Corporation and Concern Radio-Electronic Technologies (KRET).
 Rostec is thus one of the worlds' main arms exporters and a key player in the Russian defence and high-tech business, aiming "to further the development, manufacture, and export of high-tech industrial products" of hundreds of companies.

 For weblog 925, the link with Rosboronexport (Russian government-controlled specialized exporter of armaments and military equipment) is the foundation on which the accusation of involvement in the MH17 drama is based.
-Rosboronexport was included in Rostec in 2009 and on July 1, 2011, the federal state unitary enterprise was reorganized into an open joint-stock company (OJSC).
+Rosboronexport was included in Rostec in 2009 and on July 1, 2011, the federal state unitary enterprise was reorganised into an open joint-stock company (OJSC).

 This is not uncommon.
 Most countries have one of more Government controlled arms export promotion organisations.
 In the Netherlands this is the Commissariat Military Production (CMP), promoting Dutch defence exports at arms fairs and at visits of the ministers or the royal family, amongst others.
-This year they met their Russian counterparts at the IDEX arms fair in Abu Dhabi, where the Russians exposed in the pavillion next to the Dutch.
+This year they met their Russian counterparts at the IDEX arms fair in Abu Dhabi, where the Russians exhibit was in the pavilion next to the Dutch.
 It is however not so common that such an arms export organisation is privately controlled and also includes most of the domestic industries.
-But Russia has a history of bringing state property to the market, enriching tycoons and crony capitalism.
-Rosboron-export is also promoting Almaz exports abroad, for example when marketing the Russian-Turkish production of an air-defense system, the Antey-250073, and with ongoing export activities to Iran.
+But Russia has a history of bringing state property to the market, enriching tycoons and fostering crony capitalism.
+Rosboronexport is also promoting Almaz exports abroad, for example marketing the Russian-Turkish production of an air-defense system, the Antey-250073, and involved in ongoing exports to Iran.